mardiros/dotdeb/README.md

 facilitate the creation of the GPG key.
 The GPG key is saved in the `/root` volume, and the repo is created in the `/aptly` volume.
 The current dir is mounted in `/mnt`, it is used when building the debian package.
+The port `8765` will be used to serve the repository.

 ### create the repository